rackerlabs/docs-cloud-load-balancers/api-docs/cloud-load-balancers-v2/api-operations/methods/post-creatememberv2.rst

 in the response body.
 Validation errors require that you correct the error and submit the request again.

-Users with an administrative role can create members on behalf of other tenants by specifying a ``tenant_id`` attribute that is different than their own.

 To add a member, the load balancer must have a ``provisioning_status`` of ``ACTIVE``.